chnoblouch/banjo-lang/docs/compiler.md

 #### Control Flow Optimization

-Simplies the [control flow graph (CFG)](https://en.wikipedia.org/wiki/Control-flow_graph).
+Simplifies the [control flow graph (CFG)](https://en.wikipedia.org/wiki/Control-flow_graph).
 The CFG stores the predecessors and successors of each basic block of a function.
 The CFG optimization pass merges basic blocks into their predecessors if they only have one and removes unreachable basic blocks.

 #### Stack To Register Pass